vmware-archive/octant/site/docs/master/plugins/writing-plugins.md

 ## Content

 Plugins configured as modules can serve content.
-The content consists of Octant components. wrapped in a `ContentResponse`.
+The content consists of Octant components wrapped in a `ContentResponse`.
 The function will receive the currently requested content path and can display content based on that path.

 ```go